bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Heater

-Format: `TSET` temperature
+Format: `TSET` temp

 Defaults: current

-Prerequisites: Spectrometer configured for RNMR temperature control
+Prerequisites: RNMR heater control; RNMRA only

 Description:
-Sets desired heater temperature.
+`TSET` sets the target temperature for the heater.
+If no temperature is specified RNMR will prompt for it with the current target temperature as a default.
 ## TST
 Conditionally execute a block of commands based on a test